-US Ultrasound Centre
+US Ultrasound Village

 This session aims at introducing the Editorial world.
 Chief Editors of peer reviewed scientific journals will provide insights into different types of educational papers and their level of evidence.
 Different impact factors and manuscript review handling processes will be explained.
 The session will conclude with an interactive discussion among editors and research leaders; attendees are encouraged to actively participate and ask questions they always wanted to ask the editors.

 Throughout ESGAR 2022, different tutorials will be offered to the registrants.
 Compared to a formal lecture, the smaller tutorial environment is intended to facilitate more active discussion